diafygi/acme-nosudo/README.md

 For example, it currently can't do any ACME challenges besides dvsni.
 Maybe someone could do a pull request to add more challenge compatibility?
-Also, it currrently can't revoke certificates, and I don't want to include that in the `sign_csr.py` script.
+Also, it currently can't revoke certificates, and I don't want to include that in the `sign_csr.py` script.
 Perhaps there should also be a `revoke_crt.py` script?